keselj/crypto-zombies/README.md

 1. Clone the repository: `git clone https://github.com/keselj/crypto-zombies.git`
 2. Install the required dependencies: `npm install`
-3. Explore the branches to access the code for different lessons: `git checkout lesson-1`
-4. Follow the tutorial on the [Crypto Zombies](https://example.com/crypto-zombies) website to learn and implement the concepts covered in each lesson.
+3. Follow the tutorial on the [Crypto Zombies](https://example.com/crypto-zombies) website to learn and implement the concepts covered in each lesson.
-5. Experiment, modify, and enhance the code to further expand your understanding of Solidity and smart contract development.
+4. Experiment, modify, and enhance the code to further expand your understanding of Solidity and smart contract development.

 ## Lessons